jundalisay/sp/content/en/material/principles/part-1/chapter-01.md

 ### Definition of the Aethereal Layer

-The aethereal layer of the 5 Layers Model of Material Superphysics is the substance of the physical and quasi-physical universe.
+The aether of the 5 Layer Model (of Material Superphysics) is the substance of the physical and quasi-physical universe.

-It is a bit different from the aether of the 5 Strata Model of Bio Superphysics which is the substance of ideas, feelings, and abstract minds or souls.
+It is a bit different from the aether of the 5 Strata Model (of Bio Superphysics) which is the substance of ideas, feelings, and abstract minds or souls.

 The 5 Layers aether is made up of monads which are its "quantum" particle.